-We’d enjoyed the majesty along the A82 through Glencoe and up to Ben Nevis, then meandered along twisting, narrow roads on the Isle of Skye before ending up back on the mainland at Loch Ness.
+In part 1 we’d enjoyed the beautiful drive along the A82 to Glencoe and then in part 2 meandered along twisting, narrow roads on the Isle of Skye before ending up back on the mainland at Loch Ness.

 Living in a van by Loch Ness

-Steve Feltham has spent most of his adult life hunting for the Loch Ness Monster.
-He parked his van one day by the loch – way back in 1991 – and never left!
+Steve Feltham has spent most of his adult life hunting the Loch Ness Monster.
+One day he parked his van by the loch – way back in 1991 – and has been there ever since!

-Steve’s intriguing stories can be found on his website ‘Nessie-Hunter‘ and here’s a little video where he shows the inside of his van that’s been his home for 30 years now…
+Steve’s intriguing stories can be found on his website ‘Nessie-Hunter‘ and here’s a little video where he shows the inside of his van that’s been his home for over 30 years…

 The weather was good and the waters not too choppy and our guide, Alistair, was very informative.
 After the customary look around the souvenir shops back in Drumnadrochit (a place worth visiting for the name alone!) we decided to hit the road again.